Bypass the primary and secondary navigation and continue reading the main body of the page

 Answer

-Once a SOS Report is submitted, the SOS case manager will respond to the reporter within 24 hours to confirm the report was submitted and gather any additional information.
-Within FERPA guidelines, the SOS case manager may update the reporter informing them if the student has been contacted; however, all other information/outcome of meetings with students will not be shared with reporters to respect the student’s privacy.
-If the student is aware you have submitted a report on their behalf, you may follow up with the students inquiring if they received support they needed.
+After you submit an SOS Referral, the SOS team will reach out to you within 1-2 business days to confirm receipt and gather any additional information.
+While respecting student privacy under FERPA guidelines, SOS may inform you if the student has been contacted.
+However, specific details or outcomes of meetings with students will not be shared to protect their privacy.
+If the student is aware you have submitted a report, you can check in with them later to see if they received the support they needed.